-• Although it is recognised that dental treatment will require closer contact, social distancing measures should be applied as far as possible throughout the service.

-• For all patients, physical (eg separate waiting areas and treatment rooms) and temporal (eg appropriately spaced appointments, sessions for specific patient groups) separation measures should be employed.

-- Consideration should be given to both patient group and the type of treatment undertaken (ie increased risk associated with aerosol generating procedures means there are additional PPE and decontamination requirements). - Appropriate zoning should be undertaken.
-Sites, areas and facilities should be demarcated clearly for the specific patient groups they have been designated to receive (eg to separate patients who are shielded or at increased risk).

-• Additional physical and temporal separation measures should be taken for shielded groups or groups at increased risk where possible, for example:

-- the local care delivery protocols for these groups should be followed, noting these patients (especially those shielded) should not come into contact with others unless absolutely necessary. - these patients could be seen in the morning only, allowing maximum time for air clearance/ventilation overnight - these patients could be seen in a surgery, which minimises the number of people passing. - Practical considerations for the dental service are advised as follows: - Patient escorts should only be allowed where absolutely necessary (eg child attending with parent).
-As far as possible, one escort only should be allowed per patient, and this escort should be from the patient's household to minimise exposure risk.

-Consideration should be given to capacity and consent, and how these can be managed appropriately in a way that minimises contact risk.
-For example, for child patients, if a person with parental responsibility cannot accompany the child due to social isolation, the child could be brought by a responsible adult from their household and the person with parental responsibility contacted by telephone by the dental team.

-As far as possible, patients (with necessary escorts only) should not enter the dental service until the time of their appointment or until a member of staff advises them to do so.
-For example they could wait in their vehicle or in a suitable area outside the dental service.
+- Although it is recognised that dental treatment will require closer contact, social distancing measures should be applied as far as possible throughout the service.
+This is important for both patient and 'staff-only' areas, and both patient-facing and non-patient-facing activities. - For all patients, physical (e.g. separate waiting areas and treatment rooms) and temporal (e.g. appropriately spaced appointments, sessions for specific patient groups) separation measures should be employed. - Consideration should be given to both patient group and the type of treatment undertaken (i.e. increased risk associated with aerosol generating procedures means there are additional PPE and decontamination requirements). - Appropriate zoning should be undertaken.
+Sites, areas and facilities should be demarcated clearly for the specific patient groups they have been designated to receive. - For patients who are clinically extremely vulnerable and those who are clinically vulnerable where possible, without compromising the requirement for access to urgent care in an appropriate timescale, additional physical and temporal separation measures should be taken, for example: - these patients could be seen first thing in the morning, allowing maximum time for air clearance/ventilation overnight, and reducing chance of contact with other people in the clinic. - these patients could be seen in a surgery, which minimises the number of people passing. - Practical considerations for the dental service are advised as follows: - Patient escorts should only be allowed where absolutely necessary (e.g. child attending with parent).
+As far as possible, one escort only should be allowed per patient, and this escort should be from the patient's household (or support bubble) to minimise exposure risk. - Consideration should be given to capacity and consent, and how these can be managed appropriately in a way that minimises contact risk.
+For example, for child patients, if a person with parental responsibility cannot accompany the child due to social isolation, the child could be brought by a responsible adult from their household and the person with parental responsibility contacted by telephone by the dental team. - As far as possible, patients (with necessary escorts only) should not enter the dental service until the time of their appointment or until a member of staff advises them to do so.
+For example, they could wait in their vehicle or in a suitable area outside the dental service.

+Follow guidance on face masks/coverings in primary and community care settings - here, and hospital settings - here.
+This is for all staff, patients and the public.